Svanik/Diabetes-Neural-Network/README.md

 __Files:<br />__

 There are 2 files one containing the neural network and one for predictions.
 The predictions file is run and loads the dataset and allows you to enter new data for the neural network to form a prediction.
-The important file is the neural network file.<br />
+The important file is the neural network file(diabetes_diagnosis_nn.py code breakdown).<br />

 __Intro:<br />__

 The Neural Network is programmed in python mainly using the keras library.
 It also uses numpy, sklearn, and h5py.
-The keras libraya use tensorflow in the backend, google's machine learning library.<br />
+The keras library uses tensorflow in the backend, google's own machine learning library.<br />

 __diabetes_diagnosis_nn.py code breakdown:<br />__

-The following files import all libraries and dependencies used<br />
+The following lines import all libraries and dependencies used.<br />
 ```python
 from keras.models import Sequential
 from keras.layers import Dense